thomasmitchell/bosh-io-stemcell-resource/README.md

 * `force_regular`: *Optional.* Default `false`.
 By default, the resource will always download light stemcells for IaaSes that support light stemcells.
   If `force_regular` is `true`, the resource will ignore light stemcells and always download regular stemcells.

+* `offset`: Check will only pull versions of which there are `offset` number of newer versions than found on bosh.io

 ## Behavior